 These numbers are alarming, but you should know that help is out there.
 At Banyan Philadelphia, we offer a variety of treatment options and levels of care including PHP treatment, IOP treatment, and an opiate addiction treatment tailored to your specific needs.

-Looking for a drug and alcohol rehab center in Philadelphia to get you or a loved one over an addiction problem?
+Looking for opiate or heroin addiction treatment in Philadelphia to get you or a loved one over an addiction problem?
 Do not wait to get help.